Generalized Linear Bandits: Almost Optimal Regret with One-Pass Update: Additional Experimental Details

 Following the preprocessing steps described in~\citet{NIPS'10:GLB}, we centered and standardized the 10 non-categorical features and appended a constant covariate.
 To enhance the diversity of the arm set and strengthen the experimental results, we partitioned the data into $K = 60$ clusters using unsupervised $K$-means clustering, with the cluster centroids serving as the contexts for each arm.
 For the logistic reward model, we binarized the rewards by assigning a reward of 1 to data points labeled as the second class (“Lodgepole Pine”) and 0 otherwise.
 The reward for each arm was then computed as the average reward of all data points within its corresponding cluster, yielding reward values ranging from 0.103 to 0.881.

 For this task, we set the horizon to $T=1000$ and the confidence parameter to $\delta=0.01$.
 After analyzing the data, we set $S=6$ and $\kappa = 200$.
 We evaluated our algorithm against the same baselines used in the logistic bandit simulation experiment, running each method over 10 independent trials and averaging the results to report the regret and the running time.
+The error bars in the figures denote 99\% confidence intervals for both regret and runtime.

 Compared to synthetic data, real-world datasets exhibit higher noise and complexity, demanding careful exploration-exploitation trade-offs.
 Thus, we shrank the estimated confidence set of all the algorithms in a comparable way to achieve a better balance between exploration and exploitation in this real-world dataset.
 Traditional GLB algorithms are particularly sensitive to noise, often leading to excessive exploration and higher regret.

 Figure~\ref{fig:covertype_regret_1000} presents the regret progression of different algorithms over time, while Figure~\ref{fig:covertype_time_1000} compares their computational efficiency.
 Figure~\ref{fig:covertype_time_regret_1000} further illustrates the regret-time trade-off for our method.
 The results demonstrate that our algorithm achieves significantly faster runtime without compromising robustness or performance, even in noisy environments.